DEFY Blogsearch the defy medical knowledge base:

 Before getting started, it's important to give your physician a detailed history.
 This history should include:

 Your doctor should also review any laboratory tests, along with a general health evaluation to address conditions and other factors that might influence endocrine health.
+You'll want to work with an expert in Men's Health to help you successfully discontinue TRT and restart your HPTA axis.

 Men who have been taking testosterone or similar androgens for a long period of time (more than four weeks) may experience secondary hypogonadism produced by the negative feedback response to the testosterone supplementation.